nimeria1308/sqlite-performance-stats/README.md

 This is a sample PHP script that compares the local performance of SQLite and MySQL.

+This is based on the queries created for the
+[speed comparison for SQLite][1].
+The obtained data there was outdated, thus this script rerun it on top of the newest versions.

 ## Requiremets

 This requires the following PHP extensions: